returnofthepat/editorTestRepo/emacsReport.md

 <!-- reword section on emacs & gdb from emacsVim.md file then paste in -->

-	compile by typing gcc file-name.c -o file-name.
+	Compile by typing "gcc file-name.c -o file-name".
 Debug pressing M-x then typing gdb.
 And would you look at that it has compiled.
 One of my favorite parts of emacs is how simplistic it is to compile using gdb.
+Debugging was quite easy and I didnt run into any note worthly bumps.(which speaks for itself)

 ## Conclusion

 	Emacs is quite a powerful editor to use and debug in.
-I would recommend this to beginners who are intuitive and have some time to spend working inside the editor.
+I would recommend this editor the most as it's out of the box power is unrivaled.
+The ease of use could be best compared to using a text editor such as google docs, which for me was huge plus but do with that information as you will.